 Since the Charlie Waller Book Club started in 2016 we have sent out more than 10,000 mental health books free of charge to those working with young people.
 As a charity we have to raise funds for the cost of each one of these books and the total spent on books to date is over £75,600.

-The Book Club has become incredibly popular and we now have over 4,200 people signed up.
-To ensure we can continue to fund the club, we will be reviewing it and might change how it works in the future.
+The Book Club has become incredibly popular and to ensure we can continue to fund the club, we will be reviewing it and might change how it works in the future.

 Who is the Book Club for?

 The Book Club is for staff working with children and young people or parents who are keen to discover new resources or build on their knowledge and skills about emotional wellbeing and mental health.
 The free books are only available for those working in not-for-profit organisations or for parents and carers for personal use.

 During the academic year you will have the chance to receive a book with the aim of boosting your understanding, skills, confidence or ideas when working to promote or support the mental health of children and young people.

 The Book Club aims to run once a term, and titles focus on the mental wellbeing of either primary or secondary aged children.

 By joining the mailing list you will be notified each time a book is being offered, and members must opt in to receive the book.
 Copies are allocated on a first come, first served basis, and only to eligible members.

 Before we dispatch each book club title, we’ll ask you to opt in to receive the new title.
 This will ensure we spend the charity’s funds most usefully and are not sending titles that are of less interest or to people no longer in post.